pmanso28/trilha-net-fundamentos-desafio/README.md

 entradas de placas não tive tempo de implementar agora, mas consegui implementar uma verificação no parse da função remover.

 ### English

+## Notice
+The original project (which received the fork) was in .NET 6.0 and at the moment I don't know how to update it to 8.0, but as soon as I learn so I will do so.

 ## Project challenge
 This project was made as part of the Decola Tech Avanade 2024 course's set of projects